All Products

 kubectl

-1. Obtain the cluster's kubeconfig file and use kubectl to connect to the cluster.
+1. Obtain the kubeconfig file of the cluster and use kubectl to connect to the cluster.

-2. Create an Nginx application and expose it using a Service named nginx.
+2. Create an Nginx application and use a Service named nginx to communicate with it.

 Create the Nginx application: